ssi-dk/diseasystore/cran-comments.md

 * This is a new release.

 This is re-upload following comments from the CRAN team.
-* back ticks in the Description have been replaced with undirected single-quotes
+* back ticks in the Title have been replaced with undirected single-quotes

-* We have not used any references which describe the methods in the package.

-* An example for grapes-.-grapes.Rd was wrapped in \dontrun and is now commented out.
+* An example for grapes-.-grapes.Rd is now wrapped in try() instead of \dontrun or being commented our
-  For context: this example is present to highlight that %.% is designed to intentionally give an error in some cases.

-* Previously, the package would download vignette and testing data to the package directory.
-This is now changed to download to tempdir() by default and only optionally use the package directory to store these files.